4ubiks/devops_tools/README.md

 ## `cpu.sh` (Linux)
 a program to check cpu info. runtime, % usage, top 5 most intensive processes, and cpu summary (byte order, bitness, architecture, etc)

+## `ldapConfig.sh`
+When run on an Ubuntu Linux server, it joins the box to a specified domain.
+Then, joins a user to the domain, from the newly configured box.

 ## `mirrorReport.rb` (GitLab Rails console)
 returns information about each mirrored repository that currently is not working properly. good for easy troubleshooting and informative investigation